rust-lang/rust/CONTRIBUTING.md

 Also, please make sure that fixup commits are squashed into other related commits with meaningful commit messages.

 GitHub allows [closing issues using keywords][closing-keywords].
-This features should be used to keep the issue tracker tidy.
+This feature should be used to keep the issue tracker tidy.
 But in pull requests only.
 Please do not add this to your commit message.